psrivera90/operations-ATM/README.md

 	d.
 If Ok the account balance is updated and displayed

-5. As a Customer I want to withdraw cash from my bank account through ATM So that I may save my time
+_5. As a Customer I want to withdraw cash from my bank account through ATM So that I may save my time_

 	a.
 Customer needs to be logged in before withdrawing cash